-PS5: Unnecessary mobility support to nodes that do not need it
+PS5: Unnecessary mobility support to clients that do not need it

-IP mobility support is not always required, and not every parameter of mobility context is always used.
+IP mobility support is usually provided to all MNs.
+Yet it is not always required, and not every parameter of mobility context is always used.
 For example, some applications do not need a stable IP address during a handover to maintain session continuity.
 Sometimes, the entire application session runs while the terminal does not change the point of attachment.
-Besides, some sessions, e.g. SIP-based sessions, can handle mobility at the application layer and hence do not need IP mobility support; it is then more efficient to deactivate IP mobility support for such sessions.
+Besides, some sessions, e.g. SIP-based sessions, can handle mobility at the application layer and hence do not need IP mobility support; it is then unnecessary to provide IP mobility support for such sessions.